Skip to content

 A story of perseverance

-I liked writing so much in high school that when I graduated I went straight to college and majored in English.
-My focus was Creative Writing.
-Every day for four years straight I was reading and writing daily.
-Writing was easy for me, so it was no surprise that I graduated from Salisbury University four years later with flying colors.
 But after I graduated I had no clue what I was going to do with my degree.
 I was burnt out from the constant push for new written pieces for school.
 I had read so many books back-to-back that I didn’t even want to read for fun anymore.
 I stopped writing altogether, and started looking for work elsewhere.
 I didn’t know it at the time, but where I landed next would define my life for the next 7 years.
-And it would introduce me face-to-face with my anxiety and depression for the first time ever.

 While working at a restaurant in Ocean City, MD, I discovered that I had a passion for food and people.
 I loved my job, and worked my way up to become Food & Beverage Manager.
 I went back to college and got my Associate’s degree in Hotel-Motel-Restaurant Management.
 At this point I thought I was set and ready for life with a clear career path ahead of me.
 I was wrong, though.